New Zealand Superannuation Fund

 The New Zealand Superannuation Fund (Te Kaitiaki Tahua Penihana Kaumātua o Aotearoa) is a sovereign wealth fund of New Zealand.
-The country provides universal superannuation to people over 65 years of age and the purpose of the Fund is to partially pre-fund the future cost of the New Zealand Superannuation pension, which is expected to increase as a result of New Zealand's ageing population.
+The country provides universal superannuation to people over 65 years of age and the purpose of the fund is to partially pre-fund the future cost of the New Zealand Superannuation pension, which is expected to increase as a result of New Zealand's ageing population.
 The Government is expected to begin withdrawing money from the fund in around 2035/36.
 The fund is a member of the International Forum of Sovereign Wealth Funds and is therefore signed up to the Santiago Principles on best practice in managing sovereign wealth funds.

 In 2019, the New Zealand Superannuation Fund was ranked second out of 64 sovereign wealth funds, with a score of 94 out of 100, in the Sovereign Wealth Fund Transparency and Accountability Scoreboard published by the Peterson Institute for International Economics.

 History

-The Superannuation Fund was created by the New Zealand Superannuation and Retirement Act 2001 on 11 October 2001 by Michael Cullen, the Minister of Finance in the Fifth Labour Government.
+The Superannuation Fund was created by the New Zealand Superannuation and Retirement Act 2001 on 11 October 2001 by Michael Cullen, the minister of finance in the Fifth Labour Government.
 It is colloquially known as the "Cullen Fund".

 The sovereign fund posted a record 25.8% return in the twelve months to 30 June 2013.
 In the 2009 New Zealand budget the National Government suspended payments to the fund.
 Contributions were proposed to resume in 2020/21 when the Government's net debt to GDP was forecast to fall below 20% again.
 Instead, the new Labour-led government started payments into the superfund again in December 2017.
 The New Zealand Government had contributed $21.8 billion to the fund as at 31 March 2022.

 NZ Super Fund announced a preferred partner agreement with the Māori Investment Fund in March 2018.

 In 2023, Matt Whineray stepped down from his position as chief executive after holding the position since 2018.
 He was replaced by Jo Townsend.

 In September 2024, the fund reported an income of $11.2 billion for the financial year, an increase of almost 15% compared to the previous year.
 The total value of the fund reached $76.6 billion.

 Investments

-A full list of investments for current and previous years can be seen at the Annual Equity Listing page at the New Zealand Super Fund's website.

 LanzaTech

-The Fund invested US$60 million into Chicago based LanzaTech in December 2014.
+The fund invested US$60 million into Chicago based LanzaTech in December 2014.
 On 8 March 2022, LanzaTech announced its initial public offering through a special-purpose acquisition company in a deal that valued the company at $2.2 billion.

 View | Dynamic Glass

-During August 2015, The New Zealand Superannuation invested US$75 million into American-based electrochromic glass company View with a percentage owned not being released.
+During August 2015, the New Zealand Superannuation Fund invested US$75 million into American-based electrochromic glass company View with a percentage owned not being released.

 Kaingaroa Timberlands Partnership

-On 28 February 2014, The Fund sold 2.5% of Kaingaroa Timberlands Partnership to the Kakano Investment Limited Partnership, reducing its share from 41.25% to a 38.75% stake in the Kaingaroa partnership.
+On 28 February 2014, the fund sold 2.5% of Kaingaroa Timberlands Partnership to the Kakano Investment Limited Partnership, reducing its share from 41.25% to a 38.75% stake in the Kaingaroa partnership.